MrGrappleMan/Fynelium-LX/core/LX/README.md

 Want mods only possible to use on Java?
 Use server software like FabricMC alongside mods like Lithium, GeyserMC and Floodgate to get started.

+Prioritize Flatpaks over Native packages.
+Flatpaks are for user apps, mainly GUIs.
+It makes sense for things like libreoffice, Blanket or something like that.
+They just get installed, work fine, do not require a reboot.
+However, if you need system integration go with RPM-OSTree at your own risk, or try a Distrobox container.
+They allow for better system integration and performance, but you risk dependancy hell and more complex system updates.
+Keep it mainly for things the user doesn't see, like daemons.
+Are you a developer, just go ahead with a Distrobox container for your dev envioroment.
+There is no one stopping you from using proprietary software, you should compare the application in itself, not the development model.
+Same base/framework, yet no limit to visual theming/customization, one of the things I belive in.
+Make hundreds of rices, but maintain the same code base/framework.

 ## Multi Platform Compatibility
 | Platform | Tools | Info |